Pope Francis accepts resignation of cardinal connected to a financial scandal

 Becciu could not be reached by phone Thursday night, and a Vatican spokesperson did not respond to a request for comment.

 Becciu is 72, three years shy of the age when cardinals typically retire.
 Renouncing the rights of the cardinalate is especially rare.
-The last time a similar move occurred was in 2015, when Scottish Cardinal Keith O’Brien renounced the rights of his position after a series of sexual misconduct accusations.
+The last time a similar move occurred was in 2015, when Scottish Cardinal Keith O’Brien renounced the rights of his position after being accused of sexual misconduct.

-In its handling of onetime cardinal Theodore McCarrick, the Vatican in 2018 went one step further; McCarrick surrendered not only the rights of being a cardinal, but the title.
+In its handling of onetime cardinal Theodore McCarrick, the Vatican in 2018 went a step further; McCarrick surrendered not only the rights of being a cardinal, but also gave up the title.
 He was subsequently defrocked for what the church described as soliciting sex during confession and committing “sins” with minors and adults.

-One Vatican insider, speaking on the condition of anonymity to discuss a sensitive matter, said that Becciu’s resignation was “astounding,” and said that alleged financial wrongdoing was the “only conceivable” explanation.
+One Vatican insider, speaking on the condition of anonymity to discuss a sensitive matter, said that Becciu’s resignation was “astounding” and that alleged financial wrongdoing was the “only conceivable” explanation.

 Before being named cardinal by Francis in 2018, Becciu had spent years as a No. 2 official in the Secretariat of State.
 There, according to reports in the Financial Times and Catholic News Agency, he helped oversee the $200 million investment that is now under scrutiny.
 The money for the investment came in part from a purse of charitable donations from Catholics around the world.